SlopeCraft/SlopeCraftDocs/docs/compilation-guide/index.en.md

 5. **Nlohmann json**
       - Can be downloaded automatically.
 6. **libpng**
-      - You must compile and install it, and add the installation prefix to `CMAKE_PREFXI_PATH`.
+      - You must install it manually, and add the installation prefix to `CMAKE_PREFXI_PATH`.
 7. **libzip**
-      - You must compile and install it, and add the installation prefix to `CMAKE_PREFXI_PATH`.
+      - You must install it manually, and add the installation prefix to `CMAKE_PREFXI_PATH`.
 8. **fmtlib**
       - Can be download and compiled automatically.
 9.  **cli11**
     - Can be downloaded automatically.
 10 **magic_enum**
     - Can be downloaded automatically.

 ## Projects in SlopeCraft